BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Unlike other invoice protocols, offers use native communication to share invoices.
 This means the invoices are shared within lightning and not out of band over private communication channels or through a web server (like [LNURL]({{ '/guide/how-it-works/payment-request-formats/#lnurl' | relative_url }})) making it more private, censorship resistant, and convenient.

 Offers do not need as much information as a standard invoice for a payment to be made.
-This has usability improvements such as smaller, easier to scan, QR codes.
+This has usability improvements, such as smaller, easier-to-scan QR codes.

 Another feature that is a work in progress with offers is blinded paths.
 These will enable a user to not reveal the public information about their lightning node improving privacy.